What is a Delaware public benefit corporation?

 Can a PBC convert to a traditional corporation?

 Yes.
-With board and 2/3 majority stockholder approval, a PBC may convert to a traditional corporation.
-There are no appraisal rights for a PBC converting to a traditional corporation.
+With board and majority stockholder approval, a PBC may file a charter amendment to convert to a traditional corporation.

 Why are companies choosing to become PBCs?